2011 Pardee Center Summer Fellows

 This year, in partnership with the BU Center for the Study of Asia (BUCSA), one of the selected fellows will focus his research on the study of Asia.

-Selected from a stellar pool of more than 40 applicants, the class of 2011 Pardee Summer Fellows includes graduate students from the BU departments of Political Science (2), Religion (1), International Relations/Geography & Environment (1), Anthropology (1), History (1), Economics (1), School of Public Health (1), and the School of Management/Economics (1).
+Selected from a stellar pool of more than 40 applicants, the class of 2011 Pardee Summer Fellows includes graduate students from the BU departments of Political Science (2), Religion (1), International Relations/Geography & Environment (1), Anthropology (1), History (1), Economics (1), School of Public Health (1), and the Questrom School of Business (1).

 All papers submitted by Pardee Summer Fellows are considered for publication in one of the Center’s publications series.